perangusta/emobility-i18n/README.md

-# I18nGlobalScope
+# EMobility i18n

+This gem provides some i18n functionality for the eMobility project.

+## Features

+### Global Scope

-This gem provides global scope for I18n keys with fallback if scoped key does not exist.
+The `GlobalScope` module allows for i18n keys with fallback if scoped key does not exist.

-You can think of it as reversed `I18n::Backend::Cascade` as it's removing parts from the begining of the key.
+You can think of this as a reversed version of `I18n::Backend::Cascade` as it's removing parts from the begining of the key.

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'i18n_global_scope', require: true
+    gem 'emobility-i18n', github: 'mobilityhouse/emobility-i18n'

 And then execute:

     $ bundle

-Or install it yourself as:

-    $ gem install i18n_global_scope

 ## Usage

+### Global Scope

-Create initializer file `i18n.rb` to introduce `GlobalScope` to `i18n`
+Create an initializer file `config/initializers/i18n.rb` and include the `GlobalScope` module into your i18n backend:

-    I18n::Backend::Simple.send(:include, I18nGlobalScope::Backend::GlobalScope)
+    I18n::Backend::Simple.send(:include, I18n::Backend::GlobalScope)

-After that you need to set `global_scope` just as you would set `default_locale`
+After that you need to set `global_scope` just as you would set `default_locale`:

     I18n.global_scope = 'some_scope'

-If scoping by subdomain is the use case you can put something like this in the `application_controller.rb`
+If you want to scope by subdomain, you can put something like this in `app/controllers/application_controller.rb`

     class ApplicationController
       before_filter :set_global_scope

       private

       def set_global_scope
         I18n.global_scope = get_subdomain_from_url_here
       end

     end

 ## Contributing